 Aside from Independence Day, there really is not much in the way of special events during July at Disneyland Resort.
 On the plus side, Grad Nites at Disney California Adventure conclude in mid-June, so those will not impact July visits to Disneyland Resort.
 Aside from Independence Day, there’s not much in the way of special entertainment during July at Disneyland or Disney California Adventure.

 In terms of pricing, July has higher than average rates.
 One-day park tickets are most expensive during this month, with Friday – Sunday in July being “peak” season and weekdays being “regular” season.
 Read our Tips for Saving Money on Disneyland Tickets post for multi-day ticket recommendations to avoid having to deal with seasonal pricing.
 On the plus side, there are some multi-day ticket discounts currently available for all guests.

 Overall, we consider July a fairly average month in terms of our Best and Worst Months to Visit Disneyland.
 On the plus side, it’s not nearly as bad as it used to be.
 Crowds are relatively moderate, which is nice.
 The downside is higher hotel prices, spikes in out-of-town tourists, and worse weather (although still fairly pleasant).
-There are also unique wrinkles in 2017, including the reopening of the Rivers of America and the D23 Expo that mean spikes in crowds.
-If you can avoid these dates and don’t mind higher prices, July is a solid month to visit.
+If you can avoid the busier dates and don’t mind higher prices, July is a solid month to visit.

 If you’ve visited Disneyland during the month of July, what did you think of the experience?
 Did you find the crowd levels to be manageable?
 What about the weather?
 Do you feel you paid a fair price for your hotel?
 Are you visiting this July?
 If you’ve visited in July, do you have any tips to add?
 Share any questions, tips, or additional thoughts you have in the comments!